windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 assume that you are connected to PostgreSQL using a superuser.
 If you cannot use a superuser, see the following section.

-## Run Windmill without using a postgres superuser
+## Run Windmill without using a Postgres superuser

 Create the database with your non-super user as owner: